Liquid Wax

-A superior non-staining joinery, end grain sealer and buffing wax top coat.
+A superior non-staining joinery, end grain sealer and buffing wax.
 Use alone or as a finish coat on any woodwork for added sheen and protection.
 Also refurbishes dry, dull logs, timbers, or anything made of wood.
 Apply one of two ways: rub in as a polish and buff dry, or apply, let dry, and polish with a power buffer.
 This product is excellent for periodic maintenance and cleaning of timber frames.
 For joinery or end grain, simply paint on Liquid Wax before long-term storage to reduce checking or just before putting piece into place for easier fitting and extra protection.

 Five Uses for Liquid Wax End Sealer